Codecademy/docs/content/javascript/concepts/strings/terms/startsWith/startsWith.md

 ---
-Title: ".startsWith()"
+Title: '.startsWith()'
-Description: "Checks whether a string begins with the specified characters.
-It will only return a boolean value, either true or false."
+Description: 'Checks whether a string begins with the specified characters.
+It will only return a boolean value, either true or false.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `.startsWith()` Python string method checks whether a string begins with the specified characters.
 It will only return a boolean value, either `true` or `false`.